huijing/huijing.github.io/_drafts/sms-in-the-browser.md

 For the most part, the display of these messages to the end user is handled by their respective applications.
 There is also the option of displaying these messages in a browser, but for that, we'll need some way of pushing the messages from the server to the browser.
 And we can do that with the help of the WebSockets API.

-This is a pretty long tutorial which assumes no prior knowledge aside from a basic understanding of HTML, CSS, Javascript and [Node.js](https://nodejs.org/en/).
+This is a pretty long tutorial which assumes no prior knowledge aside from a basic understanding of HTML, CSS, Javascript, and [Node.js](https://nodejs.org/en/).
 Feel free to skip past any of the sections if you already know what's what.

-We will walkthrough the process of building a “virtual” phone in the browser that can send and receive SMS.
+We will walk through the process of building a “virtual” phone in the browser that can send and receive SMS.
 We'll use [Glitch](https://glitch.com/) to host the application, so some of the setup instructions are geared toward Glitch.

 Glitch is an online developer environment that allows developers to get up and running with building and deploying their apps without the hassle of server setup.
 All apps on the platform can be remixed and personalised, making it a perfect place to share code and figure out how things work.

 You can also use any environment with Node.js installed, if that's what you prefer.
 All the dependencies for this project are handled via [npm](https://www.npmjs.com/).

-- Initial setup and configuration
-    - Starting a Koa.js app on Glitch
-    - Serving static files with Koa.js
-    - Getting started with Nexmo APIs
-- What are WebSockets?
-- Receiving SMS with Nexmo
-    - Getting a virtual phone number
-    - Receiving an inbound SMS
-    - Creating a WebSocket server
-    - Displaying an inbound SMS in the browser
-- Sending SMS with Nexmo Messages API

-## Initial setup and configuration
+## Initial Setup and Configuration

-### Starting a Koa.js app on Glitch
+### Starting a Koa.js App on Glitch

-Glitch is constantly improving its interface and features, so as of time of writing, you can create a new account on Glitch by clicking on the *Sign in* button in the top right corner of the page, and login via GitHub, Facebook or sign up with your email address.
+Glitch is constantly improving its interface and features, so as of time of writing, you can create a new account on Glitch by clicking on the *Sign in* button in the top right corner of the page, and login via GitHub or Facebook, or sign up with your email address.

 ![](https://cdn.glitch.com/03f552cb-b122-492c-94c5-0802f09a5185%2Faccount.png?1545642908364)